Here’s a number that may shock you: about one in five American adults do not have a credit score.

 Renting a home almost always involves a credit check for the prospective tenants.
 Often, landlords will simply reject applicants who do not have a credit record.

-Some landlords may accept tenants who don’t have any credit history, but since it’s financially risky for them, they will likely charge more for the deposit or ask the tenant to prepay multiple months of rent.
+Some landlords may accept tenants who don’t have any credit history, but since it’s financially risky for them, they may charge more for the deposit or ask the tenant to prepay multiple months of rent.

 Providers of utilities such as gas, electricity, water, trash, internet, and phone service also typically conduct credit inquiries on consumers.
 Knowing your credit score helps these companies judge how likely they think you are to pay your bills on time.